Universal +: Communication and Interaction

 Receptive Language

-• The child or young person may have a literal understanding of information.
+• have a literal understanding of information.

-• The child or young person may have difficulties with listening and attention.
+• have difficulties with listening and attention.

-• The child or young person may have difficulties processing verbal information.
+• have difficulties processing verbal information.

-Flexibility of thought
+Flexibility of Thought

-Social Interaction
+Social Communication and Interaction

-• The child or young person may show limited understanding of social behaviour, cues, and expectations, such as turn-taking and lining up, that meanss they may they may sometimes find social situations confusing/unsettling.
+• show some understanding of social behaviour, cues, and expectations, such as turn-taking and lining up.

 Sensory Processing